nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > such  Reconsideration two thirds of that    House   shall agree to pass  the Bill  , it
 # NSg/I NSg             NSg NPl/V  P  N/I/C/D NPrSg/V VX    V     P  NSg/V D   NPrSg .
 NPrSg/ISg
 > shall be     sent  , together with the Objections , to the other House   , by      which it
 # VX    NSg/VX NSg/V .
 J        P    D   NPl        .
-P  D   NSg/J NPrSg/V .
+P  D   J     NPrSg/V .
 NSg/J/P I/C   NPrSg/ISg
 > shall likewise be     reconsidered , and if    approved by      two thirds of that    House   , it
 # VX    W?
 NSg/VX V/J          .
 V/C NSg/C V/J      NSg/J/P NSg NPl/V  P  N/I/C/D NPrSg/V .
 NPrSg/ISg
 > shall become a   Law .
 But     in  all       such  Cases the Votes of both Houses shall be
 # VX    V      D/P NSg .
-NSg/C/P NPrSg/J/P NSg/I/J/C NSg/I NPl/V D   NPl   P  I/C  NPl/V  VX    NSg/VX
+NSg/C/P J/P NSg/I/J/C NSg/I NPl/V D   NPl   P  I/C  NPl/V  VX    NSg/VX
 > determined by      yeas and Nays  , and the Names of the Persons voting for and
 # V/J        NSg/J/P NPl  V/C NPl/V .
 V/C D   NPl   P  D   NPl     V      C/P V/C
 > against the Bill  shall be     entered on the Journal of each House   respectively .
 If